WillowRocha/ticket-manager/README.md

 # ticket-manager
-Ticket Managers for Queue, developed for PariPassu challenge.
+Tickets Manager for Queue, developed for PariPassu challenge.